 Use these one-liners to set boundaries with friends and family as you enter into this newly flexible schedule.

-Look at the Mental Health Resource to check in with yourself and your mental health while working remotely.
-If you're looking for a personal routine to aspire to during these uncertain times check out this Aspirational Schedule.
+Look at the Mental Health Resources to check in with yourself and your mental health while working remotely.